solar-ml/aws-emr-msk/proposed_solution.md

 Next we use CloudFormation template to create ECS cluster, Fargate task, and service definitions.
 When the CloudFormation stack is complete, it automatically deploys our applications.

-As we mentioned earlier, the primary task of the container application is to retrieve data from the remote SCADA system, apply parsing, and use the Kafka Producer APIs to publish messages to the Amazon MSK topic.

 ### Amazon EMR Serverless Application